AaryanSahlot/AaryanSahlot/README.md

 👋🏽 Hi there!
 I'm Aaryan Sahlot, a soon-to-be graduate with a Bachelor's degree in Computer Science and Engineering.
 Hailing from India, I have a strong passion for creating compelling content and developing effective strategies that drive business growth.

 Skills:
-🔹 Python, Java, C++, Sql, App Development
+🔹 Python, Java, C++, Sql.
-🔹 Software Development
+🔹 App Development

 📚 During an intensive course of App development for begineers, I gained expertise in Java, Android Studio and more.
 This course has equipped me with the skills to tackle complex challenges and deliver innovative solutions.